-Staffing: Limit direct care nursing staff to working on one unit for the duration of the outbreak.
-If staff who are not up to date with COVID-19 vaccine need to be assigned to work on a different unit, then test the staff member using the BinaxNOW tests or other FDA EUA-approved rapid antigen tests prior to the beginning of the shift on the alternate unit.
 Environmental services, therapy and dietary staff who are not up to date with COVID-19 vaccine should be limited to working on one unit to the extent possible.
-Personal Protective Equipment (PPE) and Hand Hygiene: Use gowns and gloves for high contact care activities in addition to facemasks and eye protection for COVID-19 negative residents who are not up to date with COVID-19 vaccine or recovered from COVID-19 in the last 90 days on affected units until 14 days with no new COVID-19 positive residents and/or staff.
+Perso Personal Protective Equipment (PPE) and Hand Hygiene: Use gowns and gloves for high contact care activities in addition to facemasks and eye protection for COVID-19 negative residents who are not up to date with COVID-19 vaccine or recovered from COVID-19 in the last 90 days on affected units until 14 days with no new COVID-19 positive residents and/or staff.
 Ensure PPE and Hand Hygiene Compliance.
 Designate a PPE coach or coaches for each shift who are responsible for performing PPE and hand hygiene audits as well as performing just-in-time education to staff on PPE use.
 Perform PPE and hand hygiene audits using a tool, document the findings, share with facility's leadership team at least daily and provide feedback to frontline staff O Perform hand hygiene audits during all shifts on all units.
 O Perform PPE audits during all shifts on all units.
 O Establish adherence goals for hand hygiene and PPE audits; if the facility's performance falls below the goal, then identify plan to address any causal factors for non-adherence.
-Ensure that alcohol-based hand-rub (ABHR) stations are available throughout the facility O ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated Residents who are not up to date with COVID-19 vaccine, as they are able to tolerate, should wear a facemask anytime a staff member enters their room and whenever they leave their room or are around others.
-This includes whenever they leave the facility for essential health care appointments.
-Residents who are up to date with COVID-19 vaccine, should wear a facemask whenever they leave their room or are around others, as they are able to tolerate, unless participating in communal dining or activities where all other residents present are up to date with COVID-19 vaccine.
+Ensure that alcohol-based hand-rub (ABHR) stations are available throughout the facility O ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated Residents, as they are able to tolerate, should wear a facemask anytime a staff member enters their room and whenever they leave their room or are around others.
 This includes whenever they leave the facility for essential health care appointments.
 Post precaution signs immediately outside of resident rooms indicating appropriate infection control and prevention precautions.
 See DPH Precautions Signs .